1. Introduction

 -

-A person who creates heritage object metadata in a collection management system and links terms to those objects.
+A person who creates metadata records in a collection management system and links terms to those records.

 - Configurator